NorthernMan54/homebridge-alexa/README.md

 Alexa device names are the same as the homebridge device names.

-This only supports accessories connected via a homebridge plugin, any 'Homekit' accessories are not supported, and can not be supported.
+This only supports accessories connected via a homebridge plugin, any 'Homekit' accessories are not supported, and will never be supported.

 # Voice commands supported

 * Alexa, turn on the _______
 * Alexa, turn off the _______
 * Alexa, set ______ to number percent

+# Getting access to the Alexa homebridge-alexa homeskill beta

+Send me a direct message at NorthernMan54 with your amazon login, via the homebridge slack site.

 # Alexa Home Skill configuration